Recent advances in hole-spin qubits: Experimental platforms

 \emph{Two-qubit gates.} Two-qubit gates can be realized via the exchange interaction.
 Because the exchange interaction is induced by a finite tunneling amplitude, only neighboring dots are coupled strongly enough to implement two-qubit gates effectively.
 Furthermore, the coupling strength, $J$, can be controlled through the tunnel barrier between the dots.
-Of special interest is the symmetric (1,1) configuration with equal on-site energies for the two quantum dots.
-At this operating point, the value of $J$ becomes insensitive (at leading order) to small variations of the detuning $\epsilon$.
-Consequently, the two-qubit gates are more resilient to charge noise.
-In demonstrating a controllable exchange interaction in Ge planar dots, a tunable $J/h$ in the range $\sim 35- 65$~MHz was realized at the symmetric point \cite{Veldhorst20}.
-Tunability of the exchange coupling in a larger range, $J/h \simeq 15 - 108$~MHz, was reported by a more recent experiment~\cite{Veldhorst22rvb}.
+Of special interest is the (1,1) configuration with equal on-site energies for the two quantum dots.
+As first demonstrated for electron-spin qubits \cite{Hunter16,Kuemmeth16}, at this symmetric point the two-qubit gates are more resilient to charge noise, since the value of $J$ becomes insensitive (at leading order) to small variations of the detuning $\epsilon$.
+In demonstrating a controllable exchange interaction in Ge planar dots, a tunable $J/h$ in the range $\sim 35- 65$~MHz was realized around the symmetric point \cite{Veldhorst20}.
+Tunability of the exchange coupling in the range $J/h \simeq 8 - 54$~MHz was reported by a more recent experiment~\cite{Veldhorst22rvb}.

 The discussion of various two-qubit gates can be simplified by neglecting the flip-flop terms, e.g., setting $J \boldsymbol{\sigma}_1 \cdot \boldsymbol{\sigma}_2 \approx J \sigma_{z,1} \sigma_{z,2}$, where $z$ is the direction of the magnetic field.
 This approximation becomes accurate when the difference in Zeeman energy between $\ket{\Uparrow \Downarrow}$ and $\ket{\Downarrow \Uparrow}$ is much larger than $J$.
 In practice, EDSR resonant frequencies of neighbouring dots can differ by a few hundred MHz (the difference is around 260 MHz in Ref.~\cite{Veldhorst20}), which is indeed larger than typical values of $J/h$.
 Note that, since the eigenstates of the Zeeman Hamiltonian are identified with the logical states $\ket{0},\ket{1}$ of the qubit, here the spin quantization axis is chosen conventionally along $z$ (even if the external magnetic field is physically applied in-plane).